google/exposure-notifications-server/docs/playbooks/alerts/StackdriverExportFailed.md

     [row_count: row_count()]
 ```

-If the error can be correlated to a new release, reach out to the Slack
+If the error can be correlated to a new release, please open a new Github
-channel and ping the dev team for help.
+issue and provide the log information you have.

 If it's not correlated to a release, chances are the issue is on Google
 Cloud Monitoring's end.
-Open a ticket with the Cloud Support team and
+Consider checking [Google Cloud Status Dashboard](https://status.cloud.google.com/)
-ping Slack channel to raise awareness.
+or opening a Support ticket with your Cloud provider.